Peter Rudge

-Peter Rudge is a British former rowing cox.
+Peter Rudge (born 21 October 1981) is a British former rowing cox.

 Career

 Rudge began rowing in 1994 at The King's School, Chester.
 He read Theology at Durham University, where he competed for the university boat club, and graduated in 2003.

 Selected for the Great Britain senior squad as an undergraduate, Rudge won bronze as part of the British Coxed Four at the 2001 World Championships, and took silver at the 2003 World Championships in the same event.

-He continued his studies at Hughes Hall, Cambridge and represented Cambridge at the 2005 Boat Race.
-He also took part in the 2006 race.
+He continued his studies at Hughes Hall, Cambridge and represented Cambridge in the 2005 Boat Race and the 2006 race.